top of page

 EarthworksDesign - Tools - Types of earthworks (swales, dams etc..)

-• This module will include an extra live session on water management with Nick Steiner.
-Time and date will be communicated during the course
+• This module will include an extra recorded class on water management with Nick Steiner

 MODULE 3 - SOILS, ANIMALS AND SOCIAL PERMACULTURE (Online)